GuilhE/KMP-ComposeUIViewController/README.md

     dependencies.add(kspConfigName, "com.github.guilhe.kmp:kmp-composeuiviewcontroller-ksp:${LASTEST_VERISON}")
 }
 ```
-You can find a full setup example in the sample's shared module's build.gradle.kts [file](sample/shared/build.gradle.kts)
+You can find a full setup example [here](sample/shared/build.gradle.kts).

 **Tip:** if you would like to make the IDE aware of the generated code (not mandatory), after the previous ksp configuration, add this:
 ```kotlin